What is Contra Dancing?

 - Everyone, even experienced dancers, can space out during a dance and turn the wrong way, forget the next move, or otherwise bring unintentional chaos to the set.
 If that happens to you or someone near you, don't be shy about offering or accepting (gentle, cheerful) help in getting things straightened out.

 - Smiling and making eye contact with strangers are normal parts of the contra dance culture but predatory or intimidating behavior is NOT normal.
-If another dancer makes you feel uncomfortable or causes you any pain, please bring it to the attention of one of the dance organizers immediately so that we can take steps to keep the dance community safe and comfortable for all.
+If another dancer makes you feel uncomfortable or causes you any pain, please bring it to the attention of one of the dance organizers immediately so that they can take steps to keep the dance community safe and comfortable for all.

 - A delicate reminder: Dancing generates heat and keeping dry can sometimes be a challenge.
 As a courtesy to all, consider packing a hand towel, fresh shirts, breath mints, and, if needed, antiperspirant.
 If you use cologne, please do so sparingly — a surprising number of people are sensitive to fragrances.